-'When you instruct Janet you know the case is going to be so well thought out.
-With her it's a slam-dunk for victory.'
-2019/20
+"When you instruct Janet you know the case is going to be so well thought out.
+With her it's a slam-dunk for victory."
+Chambers and Partners, 2020

-'She is hugely empathetic, warm and kind, but when she needs to she'll throw off the fluffy cardigan and be a real tiger.
-She's got that great mixture of toughness and kindness and is endlessly patient.'
-Chambers and Partners, 2019/20
+"She is hugely empathetic, warm and kind, but when she needs to she'll throw off the fluffy cardigan and be a real tiger.
+She's got that great mixture of toughness and kindness and is endlessly patient."
+Chambers and Partners, 2020

-'A true pro, as comfortable cross-examining in the High Court as arguing points of law in the Court of Appeal' Legal 500, 2019/20
+"A true pro, as comfortable cross-examining in the High Court as arguing points of law in the Court of Appeal."
+Legal 500, 2020

 Has a reputation for being one of the more accessible silks and is an expert cross-examiner.
 She maintains a broad practice and is experienced at handling both complex private matters and the most serious public law children issues.

-'Always calm and in control, yet at the same time strong and firm.'
-'She combines empathy with the parents with deep knowledge of the difficult issues involved in the case.'
+"She combines empathy with the parents with deep knowledge of the difficult issues involved in the case."
 Chambers and Partners, 2015